Greystoke, the Legend of Tarzan, Lord of the Apes | 1984

 The jungle scenes of Greystoke’s upbringing by apes in ‘Equatorial West Africa’ was indeed filmed in the lush rainforest of West Africa, in what is now Korup National Park in the fairly inaccessible southwest region of Cameroon.
 The graceful waterfall is Ekom Falls, south of Bafoussam, near the town of Melong.
 From Melong, you can hire a driver to take you to the falls, which are at their best during the rainy season of April and May.
 Bafoussam is about 150 miles northeast of Douala, the country’s largest city and its major airport, Douala International Airport.

 The ‘Greystoke Mansion’ is Floors Castle, home of the Duke of Roxburghe, north of Kelso in Scotland, about 25 miles southwest of Berwick-upon-Tweed.
 Overlooking the River Tweed, and facing the Cheviot Hills, the castle started life as a tower house.
 It was expanded into a Georgian country house in 1721 and, in the 1840s, remodelled by architect William Playfair.
-The ornamental style was inspired by Heriot's Hospital in Edinburgh.

 The grand entrance hall, in which the Sixth Earl of Greystoke (the magnificent Ralph Richardson) welcomes grandson John Clayton (Christopher Lambert) on his arrival home, and where Lord Esker (James Fox) proposes to Jane Porter (Andie MacDowell) in front of a blazing fire, is Hatfield’s magnificent Marble Hall.